By Pavel Konečný, CEO & Co-Founder of Neuron soundware.

 We are only just understanding the advantages that can come with edge computing.

 Back in 2016, I visited CEBIT conference in Hannover.
-It was full of so called “smart” things which I did not find smart at all.
-This “smart” things hype included, in fact, many just “connected” devices that in most cases, delivered a single purpose, narrowly defined benefit to the user.
+It was full of so-called “smart” things which I did not find smart at all.
+These “smart” things hype included, in fact, many just “connected” devices that in most cases, delivered a single purpose, narrowly defined benefit to the user.
 A few examples I still remember:

 - A pipe valve that allowed to monitor the position remotely (open/close)

 - A gas volume measurement device that, if secretly installed into a gas tank, could identify a truck driver stealing fuel and

 - An electric plug, which can be switched on and off via wi-fi.